scloud19/SECipedia/Node/streams.md

 				Creating a child processes
+					These child processes are still whole new instances of V8.
+						Assume at least 30ms startup and 10mb memory for each new process.

 					Async
 						.exec()
 							Utilized for invoking a child process and then terminating once the process is done.